laytan/odin-http/README.md

 MacOS uses kqueue, Linux uses io_uring and Windows currently uses threading (which when compared to others is slow), non-blocking IO for Windows using IOCP is planned in the future.

+The IO part of this package can be used on its own for other types of applications, see the nbio directory for the documentation on that.
+It has APIs for reading, writing, opening, closing, seeking files and accepting, connecting, sending, receiving and closing sockets, both UDP and TCP, fully cross-platform.

 ## Server example

 ```odin